mamun10fx/stream-hunter/README.md

 # Stream Hunter

-Stream Hunter is a Bash script designed to download video and audio streams from `.m3u8` manifest URLs using `yt-dlp` and `ffmpeg`.
+Stream Hunter is a Bash script designed to download video and audio streams from `shikho.com` manifest or playlist URLs using `yt-dlp` and `ffmpeg`.
 It provides a user-friendly interface with colored output and progress bars for both video and audio downloads.
-The script also merges the downloaded video and audio files into a single `.mp4` file.
+The script also merges the downloaded video and audio files into a single `.mp4` file if the link have separated audio files.

 ## Features
+- **Download videos directly**: If the video file doesn't have any separated audio files and it's already merged, it'll download the video without any conflict.

-- **Download Video and Audio**: Downloads video and audio streams separately.
+- **Download Video and Audio**: Downloads video and audio streams separately if the audio file is separated and not merged.
 - **Progress Bars**: Displays real-time progress bars for video and audio downloads.
 - **Quality Selection**: Allows users to choose from low, mid, or high-quality streams.
 - **Automatic Merging**: Merges downloaded video and audio files into a single `.mp4` file.